 Atherosclerosis can affect all large and medium-sized arteries, including the coronary, carotid, and cerebral arteries; the aorta; its branches; and major arteries of the extremities.
 It is the leading cause of morbidity and mortality in the US and in most developed countries.
-In recent years, age-related mortality attributable to atherosclerosis has been decreasing, but in 2008, cardiovascular disease, primarily coronary and cerebrovascular atherosclerosis still caused almost 812,000 deaths in the US (more than cancer and almost 7 times more than injuries).
+In recent years, age-related mortality attributable to atherosclerosis has been decreasing, but in 2016, cardiovascular disease (CVD), primarily coronary and cerebrovascular atherosclerosis still caused about 18 million deaths worldwide (> 30% of all deaths [1 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ]).
+In the US, > 800,000 people died of CVD in 2016, corresponding to almost 1 in 3 of all deaths (2 General references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ).
 Atherosclerosis is rapidly increasing in prevalence in developing countries, and as people in developed countries live longer, incidence will increase.
-By 2020, atherosclerosis is expected to be the leading cause of death worldwide.
+Atherosclerosis is the leading cause of death worldwide.

-The earliest visible lesion of atherosclerosis is the fatty streak, which is an accumulation of lipid-laden foam cells in the intimal layer of the artery.
+The fatty streak is the earliest visible lesion of atherosclerosis; it is an accumulation of lipid-laden foam cells in the intimal layer of the artery.

 All stages of atherosclerosis—from initiation and growth to complication of the plaque—are considered an inflammatory response to injury mediated by specific cytokines.
 Endothelial injury is thought to have a primary initiating or inciting role.

 Monocytes in the subendothelium transform into macrophages.
-Lipids in the blood, particularly low-density lipoprotein (LDL) and very-low-density lipoprotein (VLDL), also bind to endothelial cells and are oxidized in the subendothelium.
+Lipids in the blood, particularly low-density lipoprotein (LDL) cholesterol and very-low-density lipoprotein (VLDL) cholesterol, also bind to endothelial cells and are oxidized in the subendothelium.
 Uptake of oxidized lipids and macrophage transformation into lipid-laden foam cells result in the typical early atherosclerotic lesions called fatty streaks.
 Degraded erythrocyte membranes that result from rupture of vasa vasorum and intraplaque hemorrhage may be an important additional source of lipids within plaques.